dsmoove/pigskinplaycaller/README.md

 ### Train Test Split

 First the data was cleaned to ensure we only review data from prior to the ball snap.
-We merged our data from the NFL with the data from Telemetry sports.
+I merged the data from the NFL with the data from Telemetry sports.
 Then, I scaled my data and then, I train-test split our data and ran the below models.

 ### Models

-I trained 6 different machine learning classification models to predict whether a given shot would go in.
+I trained 6 different machine learning classification models to predict the EPA of a given play.
 The models I used were the following:

 - Logistic Regression
 - Gradient Boosting